Local Historic District Designation

 No. Local historic district designation does not regulate the use of a building.
 Use is controlled by Baltimore City zoning regulations.
 If a change in use requires exterior changes (like adding new doors or signage), the changes must be permissible under the CHAP Design Guidelines.

 CHAP reviews all exterior changes to buildings within a local historic district.
 Work on designated structures that is not visible from the street still requires an Authorization to Proceed.
 Most work that is not visible from the street can be reviewed at the staff level and does not require full Commission hearing.

 Yes.
 All exterior work in local historic districts is reviewed by CHAP.
 Work on buildings that are not historic (called “non-contributing”) are reviewed by CHAP using CHAP’s Design Guidelines for Additions, New Construction or Non-Contributing Buildings to ensure that the work will not have a negative impact on the historic character of the district.
 New buildings do not have to undertake work to look historic.
-Non-contributing buildings in historic districts are eligibility for a 10% federal tax credit for rehabilitation.
+Non-contributing buildings in historic districts are eligible for a 10% federal tax credit for rehabilitation.

 Major projects like additions, new construction, and demolition are reviewed at CHAP Commission hearings.
 These public hearings allow the full commission to consider the impact of these major projects to the character of the district.
 In most cases, new construction and additions are allowed, as long as they meet the CHAP Design Guidelines.
 CHAP has very specific demolition procedures, which take into account the historic significance of the building to the district and what impact the demolition would have on the historic character of the district.